dagu-org/dagu/README.md

 ## Highlights

-- Install just by placing a single binary with zero dependency
+- Install by placing just a single binary file
-- Run without DBMS or any cloud service
-- Define workflows (DAG) in a simple YAML format
-- Use existing programs without any modification
-- Use as a simpler replacement for Airflow
-- Schedule workflows with cron expressions
+- Schedule executions of DAGs with Cron expressions
+- Define dependencies between related jobs and represent them as a single DAG (unit of execution)

 ## Motivation

 In the projects I worked on, our ETL pipeline had **many problems**.
 There were hundreds of cron jobs on the server's crontab, and it is impossible to keep track of those dependencies between them.
 If one job failed, we were not sure which to rerun.
 We also have to SSH into the server to see the logs and run each shell script one by one.
 So we needed a tool that can explicitly visualize and manage the dependencies of the pipeline. ***How nice it would be to be able to visually see the job dependencies, execution status, and logs of each job in a Web UI, and to be able to rerun or stop a series of jobs with just a mouse click!***

-## Why not existing tools, like Airflow?
+## Why not existing workflow schedulers, such as Airflow?

-There are many popular workflow engines such as Airflow, Prefect, etc. They are powerful and valuable tools, but they require writing code such as Python to run DAGs.
-In many situations like above, there are already hundreds of thousands of existing lines of code in other languages such as shell scripts or Perl.
-Adding another layer of Python on top of these would make it more complicated.
-So we developed Dagu.
-It is easy-to-use and self-contained, making it ideal for smaller projects with fewer people.
+There are existing tools such as Airflow, Prefect, Temporal, etc, but in most cases they require writing code in a programming language such as Python to define DAGs.
+In systems that have been in operation for a long time, there are already complex jobs written in hundreds of thousands of lines of code in other languages such as Perl or Shell Scripts, and there is concern that adding another later of Python code will further decrease maintainability.
+So we developed Dagu, which require no coding, and is easy-to-use and self-contained, making it ideal for smaller projects with fewer people.

-## Todo

-If you are interested in contributing, please help me with the following tasks or anything you've noticed.
-Even one line code fix will be very welcomed :)

-- [ ] fix: linter errors (run `make lint` to see errors)
-- [ ] test: increase the test coverage (see [codecov](https://app.codecov.io/gh/yohamta/dagu))
-- [ ] test: fix race conditions (run `go test --race ./...`)
-- [ ] feat: add Windows support
+## How does it work?
+Dagu is a single command and it uses the local file system to store data.
+Therefore, no DBMS or cloud service is required.
+Dagu executes DAGs defined in declarative YAML format.
+Existing programs can be used without any modification.

 ## Install `dagu`